fishnal/C-Notes/C/reviews/Midterm 1 Review.md

 strcpy(vishal.name, "Vishal Patel");
 vishal.age = 19;

+/* Assume for the below code that we can declare variables after code statements (even though our compiler flags don't let us) */

 /* Can't initialize the members individually by using the dot (.) operator and the name of the member because ANSI forbids this */ struct Person vishal_bad = { .name = "Vishal Patel", .age = 19 };

 /* Can initialize members in order by giving appropriately-typed values.
    This is more concise, but isn't flexible because it relies on the ordering of the definition of the struct.
 What if I swapped the lines of age and name?
  */